watson-developer-cloud/assistant-simple/README.md

 1. On the Service Details page, click **Launch tool**.

-1. Click **Import** in the Conversation service tool.
+1. Click the **Import** icon in the Conversation service tool.
 Specify the location of the workspace JSON file in your local copy of the app project:

     `<project_root>/training/car_workspace.json`